MBausson/Barrel/README.md

 ## Future features

-- Jobs should have a priority, which impacts the behaviour of the JobScheduler's queue.
-For example, jobs with a `high` priority should be able to pause less prioritized jobs in order to run as soon as possible.
-Jobs with a `medium` priority will run before any `low` enqueued jobs.
 - A "persistence extension".
 This extension will make the JobScheduler use a database to keep track of scheduled jobs, as well as job executions, failure, etc.
 - A "dependency injection extension", allowing jobs to use the dependency injection pattern.
 Such jobs will define the dependencies they use on their constructor.